MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/introduction.md

 ## Disclaimer

-Although the underlying features and components used to build the kit (such as Dataverse, admin APIs, and connectors) are fully supported, the template itself represents sample implementations of these features.
+Although the underlying features and components used to build the template (such as Dataverse, admin APIs, and connectors) are fully supported, the template itself represents sample implementations of these features.
 Our customers and community can use and customize these features to implement business approvals capabilities in their organizations.

 If you face issues with:
-- **Using the kit**: Report your issue here: https://aka.ms/business-approvals-templates-issues.
-(Microsoft Support won't help you with issues related to this kit, but they will help with related, underlying platform and feature issues.)
+- **Using the template**: Report your issue here: https://aka.ms/business-approvals-templates-issues.
+(Microsoft Support won't help you with issues related to this template, but they will help with related, underlying platform and feature issues.)
 - **The core features in Microsoft Power Platform**: Use your standard channel to contact Microsoft Support.